segmentio/segment-docs/src/unify/profiles-sync/index.md

 ### Optional: Materialize key views using a SQL automation tool

-This option allows you to materialize views on your own, or use Segment's open source dbt models.
+During setup, you can optionally materialize views on your own, or use Segment's open source dbt models.

+Use this option for additonal data transformation, or if you want to join Segment profile data with external data before materialization.

 > success ""
 > You can alternatively use tables that Segment materializes and syncs to your data warehouse.
 [Learn more](/docs/unify/profiles-sync/tables/#tables-segment-materializes) about the tables Segment materializes.